microsoftgraph/msgraph-sdk-powershell/src/Groups/beta/examples/New-MgBetaGroupLifecyclePolicy.md

 New-MgBetaGroupLifecyclePolicy -BodyParameter $params
 ```
-This example shows how to use the New-MgBetaBetaGroupLifecyclePolicy Cmdlet.
+This example shows how to use the New-MgBetaGroupLifecyclePolicy Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).